eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Ponce.md

-Ponce is a human Inquisitor from Brazov.
+Ponce is a human Inquisitor from Brasov.
 He is a low-level Inquisitor, staying in the barracks at the monastery.

 - **First Seen:** Session 7
 - **Status:** Alive